8anime/PDF-Merger/README.md

 ## Usage

 ### Prerequisites
-Before using this script, make sure you have the following:
+Before using this project, make sure you have the following:

 - Python installed on your system.
 - The required Python libraries: `PyPDF2`.
 You can install it using `pip`: